utkarsh2811/docs-dev/source/includes/_collections.md

 `schema` property defines the schema of this collection, all collection data items have to follow this schema.

-`sourceId` property shows to which Application this collection belongs.
+`sourceId` property shows to which Source this collection belongs.

 `profile` property shows whether collection is a user profile collection.